- 30.3 MP Mirrorless Camera

 Processor and ISO Range:

-Intriguingly, the DIGIC 8 image processor is included in both the EOS RP and the EOS R, as well as the company’s DLO (Digital Lens Optimizer) capability for boosting fine detail in photographs taken with Canon lenses.
+Intriguingly, the DIGIC 8 image processor is included in both the EOS RP and the EOS R and the company’s DLO (Digital Lens Optimizer) capability for boosting fine detail in photographs taken with Canon lenses.

 We are delighted that Canon did not lower the EOS RP’s highest ISO to keep it below the EOS R.